DHTMLX/docs-suite/docs/optimus_guides/index.md

 Each module describes a part of UI (a single view).
 You can use normal DHTMLX code inside of the module to initialize a single component.
 Top level modules can combine multiple views.
 The app itself can be used as a view.

-The framework provides a common event bus to allow communication between views and some other helpers for common DHTMLX tasks.
+The framework provides a common event bus to allow communication between the views and some other helpers for common DHTMLX tasks.

 How to start
 -----------